Skip to content

 Prerequisites

 To change these security policy settings, you must have administrator access.
-Standard user accounts cannot modify these system-wide security rules.
+If you’re using a standard user account, you won’t be able to change these system-wide security rules.

 How to change the Account Lockout Threshold